Thank you for getting social about animal agriculture! Share any of the following graphics to your social media pages!

 Did you know cattle are upcyclers?
 This means that they are able to use land unsuitable for growing crops and turn it into a nutrient-dense protein source! bit.ly/3sQZDtL

 Sustainability is a continuous journey, not a destination.
-On #EarthDay and every day, farmers and ranchers are working to reduce their environmental footprint even further. bit.ly/34wTBlx
+Every day, farmers and ranchers are working to reduce their environmental footprint even further. bit.ly/34wTBlx

 Since 1975, farmers and ranchers raising beef cattle have improved practices and implemented new technologies to decrease methane emissions and their overall environmental impact. bit.ly/3mm5sgu